nagdevAmruthnath/Bio7_Classification/README.md

 to import images with an ImageJ macro (e.g. Landsat 8 images, see macro example!).

 For convenience images and stored ROI Manager files can be dropped on the ImageJ-Canvas view to open them.
 In addition a saved R workspace file can be opened, too, by dropping it on the main toolbar of Bio7.
-Finally a stored GUI configuration file can be opened by dropping it directly on the GUI.
+Finally a stored GUI configuration file can be opened by dropping it directly on the classification GUI.

 ## RAM Usage Settings for Big Images